 Master's Degree in Orthotics and Prosthetics

-Master's degree programs may allow students to study not only the practical applications of orthotics and prosthetics, but research and theoretical concepts behind them as well.
-Coursework in biostatistics, advanced physiology, kinesiology, neuroanatomy and physics may be offered in addition to the study of specific orthotic and prosthetic development.
+Master's degree programs allow students to study not only the practical applications of orthotics and prosthetics, but research and theoretical concepts behind them as well.
+In addition to the study of specific orthotic and prosthetic development, coursework includes:

 Related to Schools with Orthotics and Prosthetics Programs: How to Choose